stevenanthonyrevo/Bakku/README.md

-# firebase-alt
+# Bakku

-> A custom Firebase alternative.
-A staging environment built to give you a barebone working RESTAPI.
+> A custom Firebase/parse alternative.
+Bakku provides users with a REST api starter and backend kit.
+This backend will help you add,delete, and edit your REST api dynamically.

 ## About

-This project uses [Feathers](http://feathersjs.com).
-An open source web framework for building modern real-time applications.
+This project started off as firebase-alt staging however that projectlacked any guides and documentation.
+Our goal is to build a step by step, well commented product for any developement solution.
+BakKu is a small scale, simple to use REST api builder based off feathers.js running on top of express.
+We know their are plenty of solutions out there but we want an hand built one for ourselfs and our supporters.
+We do not plan to compete with other solutions but plan to work with them.

 ## Getting Started

-Getting up and running is as easy as 1, 2, 3.
+Beginning to use Bakku:

 1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
 2. Install your dependencies

     ```
+    cd yourpath/to/bakku
+    ```
+    ```
-    cd path/to/firebase-alt; npm install
+    npm install
     ```

 3. Start your app